-Stuffing has always the highlight for both of us from the Thanksgiving table.
-It’s funny to think about mushy bread being a highlight, but there’s something about the savoryness of the mush that can’t be beat.
+With Thanksgiving creeping ever nearer, we wanted to continue to share some holiday-related recipe ideas — though they can just as easily be enjoyed without the holiday as an excuse!
+For Alex and me, stuffing has always the highlight on the Thanksgiving table.
+It’s funny to think about mushy bread being something to write home about, but there’s something about the savoriness of the mush that can’t be beat.
 We’ve enjoyed everything from stuffing straight from the box, with those perfectly symmetrical cubes, to my grandparents version with giblets (which I always picked around).

-Do you have a favorite Thanksgiving treat? –Or, if you’re not based in a country that celebrates this holiday, a favorite food for a holiday celebration meal?
+Do you have a favorite Thanksgiving treat?
+Or, if you’re not based in a country that celebrates this holiday, a favorite food for a holiday celebration meal?

 - Place the bread cubes and vegetables in a bowl, add 1 teaspoon kosher salt and a generous amount of fresh ground black pepper, and mix to combine.

 - Pour the mixture into a 9 x 13 baking dish and add 3 cups vegetable broth.
 Cover and bake for 20 minutes.
 Uncover, and bake for about 25 minutes, until browned.

 - Category: Side Dish

 Keywords: Stuffing, Classic Stuffing, Homemade Stuffing Recipe, Thanksgiving, Healthy, Whole Grain Bread, Vegetarian